Title and statement of responsibility area

 Scope and content

 The fonds consists of records arising from the mandated functions of the Board of Governors as described in the administrative history.
-The fonds includes minutes, agendas, and supporting documents such as correspondence; reports; financial papers; contracts; architectural drawings; personnel records including c.v.'s, reference letters and appointment forms; news clippings and other documents.
+The fonds includes meeting minutes, agendas, and supporting documents; reports; financial papers; contracts; architectural drawings; search and review committee records including c.v.'s, reference letters, and appointment forms; news clippings and other documents.
 The fonds also includes a collection of policies and procedures, many of which had to be approved by the Board.
-Researchers should note that there are two series with overlapping contents as described below.
-The contents of these two series (F-33-1 and F-33-2) is similar but not identical.

 Notes area